-However, organizations feel overwhelmed when it comes to adopting cloud computing because of the complicated underlying processes of moving — valuable, intrinsic, and confidential data.
+However, organizations feel overwhelmed when adopting cloud computing because of the complicated underlying processes of moving valuable, intrinsic, and confidential data.
 Here’s your practical guide to cloud migration:

 What is Cloud Migration?

-Cloud migration refers to transferring data, processes, and workloads from on-premise setup to virtual server space.
+Cloud migration is the practice of transferring data, processes, and workloads from an on-premise setup to virtual server space.
 It makes an organization independent of the acquired physical resources to run business operations.

 The anytime, anywhere access has made migration in cloud computing popular among organizations of all sizes.

-COVID-19 is a catalyst for cloud migration, and 87% of global IT decision-makers agree to this.
+COVID-19 is a catalyst for cloud migration, and 87% of global IT decision-makers agree with this.

 Irrespective of the type of cloud migration, its successful implementation requires planning and know-how of the process.